Bonf6059/-ISA-Stoneborn-Delights-Fork/README.md

 # -ISA-Stoneborn-Delights-Fork

-Update of the original mod from DetVisor with some addons to increase compatibility to my mod series [ISA]
+Patches for the original mod from DetVisor with some addons to increase compatibility to my mod series [ISA]
-Enrich your stoneborne experience with a new set of recreational and useful drugs!
+Enrich your stoneborne experience with a new set of recreational and useful drugs and more!

 # Ideas for possible next updates

-- Stoneborn-Faction-Expansion - WEAPONS MEELE; IDK
+-

 # Old updates

 30/04/2026
-- The original mod has been updated to 1.6 (current latest version) so I've deleted all the stuff coming from that mod and made patches for what I edited in the first place, see below
+- The original mod has been updated to 1.6 (current latest version) so I've deleted all the stuff coming from that mod and made patches for what I changed in my version of the mod, see below

       - Changed recipe for beard wax to 20 raw stout_cap+steel instead of neutroamine+steel
       - Changed techlevel of all drugs to medieval or lower

 19/01/2026
 - Added Coal as a fuel source